Barcer History, Family Crest & Coats of Arms

 Early Notables of the Barcer family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Barcer Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Barcer Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barcer family to Ireland